elabftw/elabdoc/doc/faq.rst

 If eLabFTW couldn't create an *uploads/* folder, that's because the httpd user (www-data on Debian/Ubuntu) didn't have the necessary rights.
 To fix it you need to:

 1. Find what is the user/group of the web server.
 There is a good chance that it is www-data.
 But it might also be something else.
-Run the `install.sh` script in the `install` folder.

 2. Now that you know the user/group of the webserver, you can do that (example is shown with www-data, but adapt to your need):